chrishumboldt/Rocket-Image-Resizer/README.md

 ```

 ## Example Usage
 Execute the image resizer on a directory.
-All options are show in the example.
+All options are shown in the example.

 ```javascript
 const Rir = require('rocket-image-resizer');